sunnysideup/silverstripe-found-it-already/README.md

 # Known issues

 When you run a `dev/build` the first time, it hangs.
-If it you run it again, it runs fine.
+If you run it again, it runs fine.

-In the CMS, the dropdowns with lookup (using chosen) do not allow you to chose an option using the search.
+In the CMS, the dropdowns with lookup (using chosen) do not allow you to choose an option using the search.
 You actually have to scroll to the item.

 # Lots to do! - thank you for contributing

-Found-it-Already is its infancy and under active development.
+Found-it-Already is in its infancy and under active development.
 There are lots of areas that we know need improvements.

 We do this in three ways: